Adepts-Of-0xCC/blog/_posts/Leostream-xss-to-rce/2020-10-04-Leostream-XSS-to-RCE.md

 ...
 ```

-In this snippet of code we can see how the application calls `libMisc::browser_client()`, and then set some fields and search the "client".
+In this code snippet we can see how the application calls `libMisc::browser_client()`, sets some fields, and then searches the "client".
 If it is new, then the data is saved to the database.
 Let's check `browser_client()` from `libMisc.pm`:

 ```perl
 # Return a Client-formatted recordset about the current browser